Cis (mathematics)

 In mathematics, cis is a function defined by cis x = cos x + i sin x, where cos is the cosine function, i is the imaginary unit and sin is the sine function. x is the argument of the complex number (angle between line to point and x-axis in polar form).
-The notation is less commonly used in mathematics than Euler's formula, e^{ix}, which offers an even shorter notation for cos x + i sin x, but cis(x) is widely used as a name for this function in software libraries.
+It is mathematically equivalent to Euler's formula, e^{ix}, which offers an even shorter notation for cos x + i sin x, but cis(x) is widely used as a name for this function in software libraries.

 Overview

 The cis notation is a shorthand for the combination of functions on the right-hand side of Euler's formula: